Afghan skiers, once chasing the Olympics, rebuild as refugees in Italy

 Not long before arriving in Italy, Husaini was a top slalom skier in Afghanistan whose Olympic dreams had garnered international attention.
-He did not quite qualify for the 2018 Olympic Games in PyeongChang, which would have made him the first winter Afghan athlete to do so.
-But he had his eyes on 2022 and, as a tour guide in Afghanistan’s Hindu Kush mountains, he was building a life and career on snow.
+He did not quite qualify for the 2018 PyeongChang Games, which would have made him the first Afghan winter athlete to do so.
+But he had his eyes on 2022, and, as a tour guide in Afghanistan’s Hindu Kush mountains, he was building a life and career on snow.

-Then came this summer, when the U.S. pulled out of Afghanistan, the Taliban roared back to power and 130,000 civilians fled, displaced all over the world.
+Then came this summer, when the U.S. military pulled out of Afghanistan, the Taliban roared back to power and 130,000 civilians fled, displaced all over the world.

-Female athletes were especially vulnerable; the country’s women’s national soccer team famously fled to Australia, with the help of a global network of supporters.
-But they weren’t the only athletes to escape.
-And many, like Husaini, have found refuge in Italy.
+Female athletes were especially vulnerable; the country’s women’s soccer team fled to Australia with the help of a global network of supporters.
+But those women weren’t the only athletes to escape.
+And many, such as Husaini, have found refuge in Italy.

-Husaini’s family escaped with the help of Italian tourists he’d met on the slopes, landing on the island of Sardinia.
-Sayed Alishah Farhang, his friend and skiing partner at Afghanistan’s Bamyan Ski Club, has been living in northern Italy’s Trento.
+Husaini’s family escaped with the help of Italian tourists he had met on the slopes, landing on the island of Sardinia.
+Sayed Alishah Farhang, his friend and skiing partner at Afghanistan’s Bamian Ski Club, has been living in northern Italy’s Trento.
 Nazira Khairzad, a rising female skier and activist, is assigned to a small town north of Bologna.

-“We never expected the Taliban” to return and “control Afghanistan,” Husaini said in a phone interview over WhatsApp recently, “and we have to leave everything behind.”
+“We never expected the Taliban” to return and “control Afghanistan,” Husaini said in a phone interview recently, “and we have to leave everything behind.”

 A mountain of hope

-Not even a decade ago, the snow-covered Hindu Kush mountains, located in the Bamiyan region and largely inhabited by the Hazara people, were largely unexplored terrain.
+Not even a decade ago, the snow-covered Hindu Kush mountains, located in the Bamian region and largely inhabited by the Hazara people, were mostly unexplored terrain.

-Though the range’s peaks soar north of 24,500 feet, the country’s first ski lift, a dated cable pull system at the Bamyan Ski Club, wasn’t even installed until 2019.
-But Afghan ski culture has grown over the years, as adventure seekers from Europe and Asia increasingly make the trip.
+Though the range’s peaks soar north of 24,500 feet, the country’s first ski lift, a dated cable pull system at the Bamian Ski Club, wasn’t even installed until 2019.
+But Afghan ski culture has grown over the years as adventure seekers from Europe and Asia increasingly make the trip.

 It was on those slopes that Husaini and Farhang, in 2017, started to draw attention on the professional skiing circuit, competing in events in Italy and Switzerland and appearing in a documentary about their Olympic pursuits.
-As ski instructors at the Bamyan Ski Club, they also helped evangelize for their homeland as a tourist destination.
+As ski instructors at the Bamian Ski Club, they also helped evangelize for their homeland as a tourist destination.

 That progress wasn’t without pushback.
 Khairzad, 17, faced oppression as a female athlete in a conservative Muslim country.
 “I was always seen as a bad person,” Khairzad said.
 But she endured, taking third place in a tournament in Pakistan in 2020.
 In her last competition, in March 2021, she won the Afghan Ski Challenge.

-For Farhang and Husaini, their once-promising Olympic dreams were already fading before the pandemic, as past sponsorships and other support that had allowed them to train in Switzerland dried up.
+For Farhang and Husaini, their once-promising Olympic dreams were already fading before the coronavirus pandemic as sponsorships and other support that had allowed them to train in Switzerland dried up.
 The pandemic eliminated many training and travel options.

 Then, in August, as the Taliban advanced on Kabul, athletes moved to get out.
 Husaini reached Italian tourists he had befriended on the slopes.
 They connected him with the Italian army.
 With just two backpacks filled with documents, diapers and snacks, his family boarded a plane out of the Kabul airport four days before the explosion.
 Khairzad and Farhang leveraged the same Italian connections to help escape.